 We have received 638 abstracts from 53 countries, covering 55 topics!

-The abstracts are currently being reviewed and scored by the Technical Programme Committee which is made up of more than sixty leading research and industry experts and is co-ordinated by Per Erik Skrøvseth of the Norwegian Space Centre (NSC) and Konrad Wessels and Renaud Mathieu of the South African Council for Scientific and Industrial Research (CSIR).
+The abstracts were reviewed and scored by the Technical Programme Committee which is made up of more than sixty leading research and industry experts and is co-ordinated by Per Erik Skrøvseth of the International Center for Remote Sensing of Environment (ICRSE) and Konrad Wessels and Renaud Mathieu of the South African Council for Scientific and Industrial Research (CSIR).

 Please note: The Call for Abstracts in now closed.